 Songs and Music of the Climate Action Movement

-As the movement for climate action continues to grow, accentuated by the School Strike for Climate protests inspired by the Swedish teenager Greta Thunberg, there is a growing body of climate change-related music appearing online.
+As the movement for climate action continues to grow, accentuated by the School Strike for Climate protests inspired by the Swedish teenager Greta Thunberg, there is a growing body of climate change-related music appearing online and in concerts.

 Remixes of Greta Thunberg’s speeches, protest songs written by singer-songwriters, instrumental music inspired by the environment, and new interpretations of older protest songs – artists are responding in a variety of ways.